cnpolitics/wechat-game-demo-2/README.md

 # TODO

-2. Release v0.3.
+1. Update the copy (texts and fonts).
-3. Update the copies (texts and fonts).
+2. Proof the photos.
-4. Proof the photos.
+3. Update the thumbnail for WeChat.

 ---

-5. Preload optimization.
+- Favicon.
-6. Favicon.
+- Preload optimization.